Tripling of the Superconducting Critical Current Density in BaFe$_2$(As$_{1-x}$P$_x$)$_2$ Retained After Pressure Release: Introduction

 Even modest compressive strains of a few gigapascals may strongly enhance superconductivity.
 For example, in FeSe applying only 1.48 GPa drives the $T_c$ from 9 K to 27 K \cite{Mizuguchi2008} possibly due to enhanced antiferromagnetic spin fluctuations \cite{PhysRevLett.102.177005}.
 Importantly, superconducting performance in applications is governed not only by transition temperature but also by the motion of vortices --- penetrating magnetic flux lines whose dynamics directly determine the critical current density $J_c$.
 Defects and doping can pin vortices, suppressing their motion and thereby enhancing $J_c$, making vortex physics central to both fundamental understanding and technological optimization.

 In fact, pressure has been shown to improve vortex pinning and the critical current density \cite{Shabbir2015, Shabbir2016}, for example, in Fe$_{1-x}$Co$_x$Se$_{0.5}$Te$_{0.5}$ \cite{Sang2018,sang2019}.
 Despite these promising effects, maintaining high pressure during normal operation is impractical for most real-world applications, motivating strategies that can preserve pressure-induced improvements after pressure release.
 For example, recent interest has arisen in the pressure‑quench protocol (PQP), in which superconductors retain pressure‑induced structural modifications after pressure release, potentially stabilizing enhanced states at ambient conditions \cite{Deng2021,Deng2025}.
-However, pressure must be released at low temperatures, which requires custom pressure cells.

 In this work, we employ an off‑the‑shelf pressure cell to study iron‑based superconductors, focusing on two questions: how applied pressure influences $J_c$ and thermally activated vortex motion (creep parameter $S$), and whether these crystals can preserve pressure‑induced enhancements after release.
 This approach probes the role of lattice strain in vortex dynamics and superconducting performance, while assessing the practicality of using a compact, off-the-shelf pressure cell and room‑temperature release as a pathway toward engineering improved superconductors.